Introduction to the State Administrative Board

 The State Administrative Board members are the Governor, Lieutenant Governor, Secretary of State, Attorney General, State Treasurer, Superintendent of Public Instruction and the Director of the Department of Transportation.
 The Department of Technology, Management and Budget (DTMB) designates a Secretary to the State Administrative Board and provides staff support.

-The State Administrative Board meetings are held on the first and third Tuesday of every month at 11:00 a.m per resolution of the State Administrative Board.
+The State Administrative Board meetings are held approximately twice a month per resolution of the State Administrative Board.